Extreme eigenvalues and the emerging outlier in rank-one non-Hermitian deformations of the Gaussian Unitary Ensemble: Proof of Theorems and

-\begin{proof}{\bf of Theorem \ref{Thm_App 1a}.}\\ In the scaling regime \eqref{sr} the variable $Y$ scales with $N^{-1/3}$.
+\begin{proof}[{\bf Proof of Theorem \ref{Thm_App 1a}}] In the scaling regime \eqref{sr} the variable $Y$ scales with $N^{-1/3}$.
 As $NY \gg 1$ in this case, the required asymptotic expressions for Laguerre polynomials can be read from (\ref{AsyLagg}).
-It turns out that calculating the density of imaginary parts to leading order in this regime requires one to retain the subleading term in the pre-exponential factor as specified in (\ref{AsyLagg}).
+It turns out that in order to calculate the density of imaginary parts to leading order in this regime, one has to retain the subleading term in the pre-exponential factor as specified in (\ref{AsyLagg}).
 On substituting $Y=m N^{-1/3}$ in (\ref{AsyLagg}) we obtain that with the required precision

-where $\mathcal{L}_0(Y)=Yr_*(Y)-2\ln{r_*}(Y)$ with $r_*$ \eqref{rstar} and $\ln r_*$ expanded in powers of $Y\ll 1$
+where $\mathcal{L}_0(Y)=Yr_*(Y)-2\ln{r_*}(Y)$ with $r_*$ \eqref{rstar} and $\ln r_*$ expanded in powers of $Y\ll 1$:

 It is easy to see that the overall exponential behaviour of the mean density \eqref{denim} will still be given by (\ref{LDrate}) duly expanded: